theropoy/react-s-1688195032/helloworld/README.md

 ### Task 2
 I created a few tests with the help of jest and the testing library for react.
 The testing library for react was used to get more control of react.

+### Task 3
+I tried to design the components in such a way that its going to scale nicely if further complexity needs to be added.
+React Router Dom handles my routing since I have decided against a SPA.

 ## Available Scripts